marchock/jigsaw/README.md

 - Can assign a class name, for each grid element dimensions
 - Can set break points to resize grid elements according to your specification
 - turn animations on and off
-- turn scroll on or off to trigger load more tiles at the end of page
-- option to load further grid elements by activating scrolling
 - options to load further grid elements by activating load more button
 - can specify a class name referring to all grid elements